iiab/iiab/roles/kolibri/README.rst

 Cloning Content
 ---------------

-Kolibri 0.10 introduced ``kolibri manage deprovision`` which will remove user configurations, leaving content intact — i.e. if student and teacher privacy requires their records to be deleted.
+Kolibri 0.10 introduced ``kolibri manage deprovision`` which will remove user configurations, leaving content intact — i.e. if student and teacher privacy requires their records be deleted.
 You can then copy or clone /library/kolibri to a new location, or to a new school entirely.

 Troubleshooting
 ----------------